Frequently Asked Questions

 When will I be notified if my paper has been accepted to the conference?

-We expect to send out notifications regarding the success of applications by the end of May.
+We expect to send out notifications regarding the success of applications by early June.
+Please email us if you’re unsure about whether your abstract has been accepted!

 Do I have to be from Victoria to submit?